-Plaisterers' Hall is the largest and one of the finest livery halls in London

-Plaisterers' Hall is the largest and one of the finest Livery Halls in London.
-Opened in 1972 and situated in the heart of the City of London, it reflects the grandeur of a bygone era but in an ultra modern setting.
-Following a total renovation in 2004, Plaisterers' Hall is now the pre-eminent City venue for conferences, road shows, presentations, parties and wedding receptions.
+Plaisterers' Hall is the largest and one of the finest livery halls in London.
+The venue originally opened in 1972 and is situated in the heart of the City of London.
+Following a recent renovation, Plaisterers' Hall is now one of the pre-eminent city venues for conferences, gala dinners, meetings and wedding receptions.
 The interior of the Great Hall has been beautifully finished and features neoclassical décor throughout.